-As adults, we’re not as young and agile as we once were in the saddle.
+As adults, we may not be as agile as we once were in the saddle.
 But that’s no reason to slow down our equestrian pursuits.
 No matter your age, experience, or preferred riding style, there are safety features that can add to your peace of mind while in the saddle.

-Using safety stirrups (like the popular FreeJump model) help you focus on what really matters, enjoying your horse!
+Using safety stirrups (like the popular FreeJump model) helps you focus on what really matters – enjoying your horse – while ensuring an unexpected dismount doesn’t end in disaster!

 - FreeJump SOFT’UP PRO Irons